xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

 The weapon icon won't change when the weapon changes (Update for that coming at some point, waiting for mr. nice shoes)<br />

-Download link for the compiled version here: https://mega.nz/#!mI8xiaQY!TM4NnZVnzeCfi46YNWvxIl3OfSZjGw5nFmxCePK6vwI, if you are not able to compile it yourself.<br />
+Download link for the compiled version here: https://mega.nz/#!eIFGSaZR!5aNHVbULnFvXH2MwK8k-JPCi6hT7l82XtjvZ1ZLVNu0, if you are not able to compile it yourself.<br />

-Download link per request from reddit user "Blargh676" it has less infused weapons and shields: https://mega.nz/#!nUMjRSSB!U71WNKNd-qqI-nSwh6HX9pBOjinhUvYIWAGnVIc_5A0. <br />
+Download link per request from reddit user "Blargh676" it has less infused weapons and shields (Weapons and Sheilds have less infusions): https://mega.nz/#!GEl0kL4B!syTEg6YKkYK67Qu2-nbKM1gvvFGlny-03gIgCfVJTTg. <br />
 <br />Thanks to phokz and other people for making this: http://forum.cheatengine.org/viewtopic.php?t=589191 amazing cheat engine table for Dark Souls 3 which helped out alot, they all have nice shoes. <br />

 Video here: https://www.youtube.com/watch?v=tKMIhSzeIkk <br />